jeremytammik/tbc/a/1834_2021_cloud_model_api.md

 #### <a name="4.2"></a>Identifying the Region

-There is no access to determine which region the BIM 360 accounts/projects/models belongs to.
+No access is provided to determine which region the BIM 360 accounts/projects/models belongs to.
-This was determined based on USer research, interviews and analytic data.
+This decision was taken based on user research, interviews and analytic data.

 - BIM managers can set up naming conventions for their BIM 360 accounts and projects to indicate the region.
 - Only a small percentage of BIM 360 users have both EU and US region BIM 360 accounts.